msekatchev/pydrive-android-file-transfer/README.md

 Python scripts for transferring files from an Android phone to Google Drive via PyDrive through Termux

 `backup.py` uploads all of the files in `local_folder_path` to a folder titled `drive_folder_title` that it creates on the Google Drive home page.
+`backup-and-move.py` has the same functionality as `backup.py`, with the addition of moving the uploaded files to a different folder on the phone specified via `final_folder_title`.

 ## Setup
 ### Termux